Zackory/rc2023/README.md

 ## Credit

 Earlier versions of this course were co-developed and co-instructed with [Prof. Charlie Kemp](https://charliekemp.com) at Georgia Tech.
-An adaptation of this course, [Robotic Caregivers](https://sites.gatech.edu/robotic-caregivers/), is still taught at Georgia Tech (as of Fall 2021).
+An adaptation of this course, [Robotic Caregivers](https://sites.gatech.edu/robotic-caregivers/), is still taught at Georgia Tech (as of Spring 2023).

 ![RCICP](rcicp.png)